theupdateframework/taps/tap7.md

 (Note that the individual keys resemble ANYKEY_SCHEMA in the [TUF format definitions](https://github.com/theupdateframework/tuf/blob/develop/tuf/formats.py)) The format below anticipates the optional use of multiple repositories, as provided for in [TAP 4](tap4.md).
-If TAP 4 support is disabled, the only repository listed will be `test_repo`.
+For test data provided to support implementations that do not support TAP 4, the only repository listed will be `test_repo`.
   ```javascript
   {
     <repository_1_name>: {